PresentLocation/Art64X/191008/readme.md

-# Lecture notes October 8, 2019
+# From concept to code: A demonstration of web design process

-## From concept to code: A demonstration of web design process
+These lecture notes from October 8, 2019 outline the design process for adding new content to a website with an existing design scheme.

 1. Review existing project environment
 2. Review new project content